dev-taiwo/fade-flow/PROMPTS.md

 ```
 I am building a Next.js/Supabase app called Fade Flow for barbershops.
 The app helps customers book appointments, check wait times, and helps barbers manage walk-ins and appointments.

-The two main tasks are:

-Customers can book a haircut appointment.
-Customers can view upcoming appointments and wait times.

 Generate a clean modern app using Tailwind CSS with a dark barbershop style.
 Create:

 homepage